On a certified VMS-Smagorinsky Reduced Basis model with LPS pressure stabilisation: Numerical Results

 We include LPS stabilisation of the pressure for both the full order and the reduced methods.
 On one hand the Taylor-Hood ($\mathbb{P}_2-\mathbb{P}_1$) finite element, that fits into the theory developed above, then both the full order finite element and the reduced methods are stable.
-On another hand, the $\mathbb{P}_2-\mathbb{P}_2$ finite element for velocity-pressure, for which the full order method is stable, but -to the best of our knowledge- not the reduced basis problem without pressure supremizers.
-For both cases, we consider the two strategies of either including pressure supremizers, or not, to build the reduced pressure spaces, to compare the performances of both strategies.} We use FreeFem++ to perform the computations (cf. \cite{freefem++}).
+On another hand, although the LPS-stabilised full-order method constructed with the $\mathbb{P}_2-\mathbb{P}_2$ finite element for velocity-pressure is stable, we do not know any proof that the LPS-stabilised reduced basis problem without pressure supremizers, constructed from this stabilized $\mathbb{P}_2-\mathbb{P}_2$ full order method, is stable.
+For both cases, we consider the two strategies of either including pressure supremizers, or not, to build the reduced pressure spaces, to compare the performances of both strategies.
+We use FreeFem++ to perform the computations (cf. \cite{freefem++}).

 We consider the Reynolds number as a parameter, ranging in $\cD=[1000,5100]$.
 In this range of Reynolds number, the solution reaches a steady state regime.
 We consider a regular mesh with 5000 triangles and 2601 nodes.
 In both cases, we implement the EIM for the eddy viscosity term and the pressure stabilisation constant.